 Early Origins of the Kyne family

 The surname Kyne was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), and Leinster.
 The name became confused with Coen, Kyne, and Kilcoyne, all of which have derived from it, or have been the origin of Coyne.
 The ancient Coens, descended from the Gaelic Caomhan, the Chief of his clann in 876 A.D. who was descended from the Princes of Hy Fiachra, and the great General King Niall of the Nine Hostages.

 Early History of the Kyne family

-Another 224 words (16 lines of text) covering the years 1803, 1839, 1868, and 1891 are included under the topic Early Kyne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kyne research.
+Another 90 words (6 lines of text) covering the years 1803, 1839, 1868, and 1891 are included under the topic Early Kyne History in all our PDF Extended History products and printed products wherever possible.

 Kyne Spelling Variations

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Kyne revealed spelling variations, including Coyne, Coen, Cohen, Kyne, Kilcoyne, Coyney, Koyne, Koen, Kohen, M'Coyne, Coyn, Coin, Coine, Koin, Koine, Barnacle (a synonym of Coyne by translation), Barnicle, Barnycle, Barnackle, Barnicall, Barnickle and many more.

 Early Notables of the Kyne family (pre 1700)